PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 [_By Nora Belrose_](https://bounded-regret.ghost.io/ai-pause-will-likely-backfire-by-nora/)

+This is a serious concern, although there are strong arguments to be made that [overhang is unlikely to occur](https://blog.aiimpacts.org/p/are-there-examples-of-overhang-for).

-This is a serious concern.
-This is why PauseAI also supports a pause on relevant compute improvements.
+PauseAI supports a pause on relevant compute improvements as well.
+Also, the 'play' button should not be pressed if we still don't know how to build safe AI.

-However, we still think a pause in AI scaling would probably be sensible even if there is no pause in GPU improvements because there is a serious possibility that we will achieve AGI in the next 5 years mostly by spending more money on GPUs, rather than by having better hardware.
+We still think a pause in AI scaling would probably be sensible even if there is no pause in GPU improvements because there is a serious possibility that we will achieve AGI in the next 5 years mostly by spending more money on GPUs, rather than by having better hardware.

 <!--
 ## Policital capital is limited, Pause might fail